Early Childhood Education

 - Reflect on teaching, collaborate in a professional learning community, seek professional development opportunities, engage in inquiry, persist toward goals, and exhibit integrity and professionalism.

 A complete listing of learning outcomes for the Early Childhood Education program can be found in our Academic Catalog.

 Why Study Early Childhood Education?

 If you're looking for a career teaching children in PreK-Grade 3, Stevenson's Early Childhood Education program will prepare you with the knowledge, skills and experiences to be a competent, caring and highly qualified teacher.
 Key courses required by the major include child growth and development, early childhood methods of teaching science, technology, engineering, mathematics (STEM) and social studies, educational psychology, and philosophy of education.
 Throughout the program, you will integrate the theories you study in your University classes with your teaching experiences.
 In addition, you will be mentored by experienced University and school faculty.
 Successfully demonstrating the integration and application of theory, practice and mentoring will give you the confidence necessary for a successful and fulfilling teaching career.

-- Complete coursework that provides prospective teachers with the fundamental components of effective classroom instruction.
+- Complete coursework that reflects the fundamental components of effective classroom instruction.